HOME

 While driving with friends in the West of Ireland, I spotted these two beauties in a nearby field and shot off to photograph them; deaf to the outraged cries of my companions - on whom I apparently unleashed a million midges as I went!
 These ponies were extremely curious and friendly and I am on a promise to return with carrots, since they posed here for free!!
 The work is on block canvas painted all around the sides, so no frame is required.
 It is very three dimensional in impact.

-I saw a herd of beautiful white cows in Clare Morris Park, when visiting my sister in the West of Ireland in 2015.
-This one was somewhat apart from the rest, chilling out and looking extremely content with the day and her spot.
-She was such a beauty I knew had to paint her when I got home.
-I have placed her luxuriating among the surreal greens and reds of a Poppy field we saw in the same park that day.
+I came across a herd of beautiful white cows in Clare Morris Park, when visiting my sister in the West of Ireland.
+This one was sitting apart from the rest, chilling out and looking extremely content with the day and her spot.
+She reminded me of the children's story about a farmer who falls in love with and marries a beautiful fairy woman.
+She brings him a herd of the most wonderful white cattle in the land when they marry and for many years he prospers.
+The terms of the marriage are that he never raise his voice to her in anger, but one day she burns the porridge and, being in a hurry, he shouts at her in a temper.
+Sadly she leaves the table and walks away from the farm - followed by the whole beautiful herd.
+I have placed this beauty luxuriating among the surreal greens and reds of a Poppy field I saw in the same park that day.

 This painting was the first in a series in which I wanted to celebrate the mythical beauty and allure of Arabian horses.
 I named it "Allah's Gift" as according to legend, these horses were created from the wind itself by Allah on the last day of creation.
 Fittingly this one was purchased by a client from the Royal court in Riyadh.